MGM Oxford Street

 1 person favorited this theater

 The cinema’s were built in the basement of the building and opened on 22nd December 1977 as the 4-screen Classic 1-2-3-4 Oxford Street.
 "Sinbad and the Eye of the Tiger" opened the 323 seat Classic 1, "The Hiding Place" opened the 234 seat Classic 2, "Death is Childs Play" opened the 184 seat Classic 3 and "Wizards" opened the 228 seat Classic 4.
-The entrance to the cinemas was through a narrow door at the extreme left (east side) of the building and had a vertical name sign and a canopy over the entrance.
+The entrance to the cinemas was through a narrow door at the extreme left (west side) of the building and had a vertical name sign and a canopy over the entrance.
 In early-1978 a licenced bar was added for the convenience of patrons.

 Classic 5 opened on 23rd August 1979 with only 76 seats and intitially projection in this screen was by 16mm prints.